Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Introduction

 \paragraph{Related work:}

 The EPI may be thought of as a limiting special case of the BLI.
-Gardner \cite{Gar02} showed that the EPI follows from the sharp form of Young's inequality, which in turn is a special case of the BLI.
+Gardner~\cite{Gar02} showed that the EPI follows from the sharp form of Young's inequality, which in turn is a special case of the BLI.
 This proof strategy is further clarified using a more geometric approach by Cordero-Erausquin and Ledoux \cite{CorLed10}.
-The authors of \cite{CorLed10} establish the EPI directly from Theorem \ref{thm: BL2} by carefully choosing the $a_j$ and $c_j$ as a function of a parameter $\epsilon$ that tends to 0 and yields the EPI in the limit.
-While these approaches do forge connections between the BLI and the EPI, they do not go much further.
-In particular, they do not suggest concrete approaches aimed at developing information inequalities for random vectors with more general independence properties.
+The authors of~\cite{CorLed10} establish the EPI directly from Theorem \ref{thm: BL2} by carefully choosing the $a_j$ and $c_j$ as a function of a parameter $\epsilon$ that tends to 0 and yields the EPI in the limit.
+While these are intriguing connections, they do not suggest concrete approaches for developing information inequalities for random vectors under more general independence constraints.

-Various information-theoretic analogues of hypercontractive inequalities and reverse Brascamp-Lieb inequalities in finite alphabet spaces have been studied in \cite{Nai14,BeiNai16}.
+Various information-theoretic analogues of hypercontractive inequalities and reverse Brascamp-Lieb inequalities in finite alphabet spaces have been studied in \cite{AhlGac76, Nai14,BeiNai16}.
 A closely related work is that of Liu et al. \cite{LiuEtal18}, where a novel functional inequality called the forward-reverse Brascamp-Lieb inequality is formulated, and it is shown that there exists an analogous information-theoretic version of this inequality.
-Most relevant to us is the forward-reverse Brascamp-Lieb inequality with linear maps, where Liu et al. established Gaussian optimality using the doubling trick.
-Define a function $F$ of the marginal densities of an $\real^n$-valued random variables $X$:
+Most relevant to us is the forward-reverse Brascamp-Lieb inequality with linear maps that was introduced in Liu et al.~\cite{LiuEtal18}.
+Define a function $F$ of the marginal densities of an $\real^n$-valued random variable $X$:

 Here, by $Y_i \stackrel{d}= X_i$ we mean that the distribution of $Y_i$ is identical to that of $X_i$.
 Theorem 8 in \cite{LiuEtal18} states that the supremum of $F$ is obtained when each $X_i$ is a centered Gaussian random variable, in which case the infimum in the definition in equation \eqref{eq: liu} is attained when the optimal coupling $Y$ is a jointly Gaussian random vector.
 The expressions in equations \eqref{eq: f_unified} and \eqref{eq: liu} look very similar.
-The main difference is that equation \eqref{eq: liu} has an infimum over all possible couplings $Y$, whereas our definition in equation \eqref{eq: f_unified} enforces the unique coupling where components $Y_i$ are mutually independent.\\
+The main difference is that equation \eqref{eq: liu} has an infimum over all possible couplings $Y$, whereas our definition in equation \eqref{eq: f_unified} enforces the unique coupling where the components $Y_i$ are mutually independent.\\

 \paragraph{Structure of the paper: }

 In Section \ref{section: prelim}, we introduce some preliminaries and set up the notation to be used in the rest of the paper.
 In Section \ref{section: main} we state our main result in Theorem \ref{thm: EPI+BL} and show that the EPI, BLI, and Zamir and Feder's EPI may be proved as special cases of this result.
 In Section \ref{section: tp}, we prove Theorem \ref{thm: EPI+BL}.
 In Section \ref{section: finite}, we establish necessary and sufficient conditions for the supremum of $f$ in the expression in equation \eqref{eq: f_unified} to be finite.
 In Section \ref{section: special}, we provide a concrete example that demonstrates the utility of Theorem \ref{thm: EPI+BL} in obtaining EPI-like results for dependent random variables.
 Finally, in Section \ref{section: end} we conclude the paper and describe some open problems.